federizer/federizer/docs/DESCRIPTION.md

 ## Project Implementation

-We plan to implement this project as a proof of concept using Golang for the backend services, with a SQLite database serving as the data store.
+We plan to implement this project as a proof of concept using Golang for the backend services, with a filesystem as the data store and SQLite for storing references and metadata of External Resources.
 OpenAPI 3.1 documentation will be developed to ensure clear and standardized API references.
-For the frontend, we will use a Progressive Web App (PWA) built on the React framework, utilizing styled-components for styling.
-Additionally, a synchronization protocol will be designed to coordinate communication between the backend and the frontend.
+For the frontend, we will create a Progressive Web App (PWA) using the React framework, utilizing styled-components for styling.
+Additionally, we will design a synchronization protocol with polling to sync a Placeholder Message in the PWA with the mailbox.

 ## Future Work